webplatform/docs/tutorials/php/hello_world/index.md

 {{Page_Title|HTML}}
 {{Flags
 |State=Not Ready
-|Editorial notes=Deletion candidate; we are not covering server-side tech in webplatform.
+|Editorial notes=Deletion candidate; we are not covering server-side technologies.
 |Checked_Out=No
 |High-level issues=Deletion Candidate
 }}